voodooattack/when-ts/README.md

 An external tick counter (`history.tick`) exists and can be considered part of the state (but is not included inside the state object).
 It is a special variable that is automatically incremented with every new tick.
 Can be used to reference discrete points in time.

+##### Conditions and Actions

+All when programs consist of `condition` and `action` pairs.
+The condition is a and expression that must evaluate to a boolean value.

+When a `condition` evaluates to `true`, the associated `action` is then executed.

+`actions` can modify the variables in the global state, but any modifications they make during a `tick` will be applied to the `state` only on the next `tick`.

+If a conflict between two or more `actions` trying to modify the same variable during a `tick` happens, the last `action` to be invoked will override the previous value set by any earlier `actions` during the current `tick`.

 ##### Main loop

 The goal of the main loop is to move execution forward by mutating the current `state`.